rbtcollins/bitnami-docker/gke/redmine/README.md

 $ kubectl create -f redmine-controller.yml
 ```

+*Please allow the pods to enter the `Running` state before creating the next controller.*

 Once the pods have restarted, the `redmine`, `mariadb-master` and `mariadb-slave` services pick them up immediately based on their labels, and your Redmine application is restored.

 ## Cleanup